Best HVAC Software for Small Business in 2026 (Under $150/Month)

 Free trial: 14 days

-Where Housecall Pro earns its premium over Jobber is in features that matter specifically as you scale: GPS dispatch, two-way texting, and built-in financing.
+Housecall Pro earns its premium for features that matter as you grow.
+These include GPS dispatch, two-way texting, and built-in financing.

 What HVAC businesses love about Housecall Pro:

-– GPS tracking and dispatch map — see all techs on a live map and route efficiently
+– GPS tracking and dispatch map.
+See all techs on a live map and route them efficiently.

-– Automated review requests after job completion (critical for HVAC where reputation drives referrals)
+– Automated review requests after job completion.
+This is critical for HVAC where reputation drives referrals.

 Where it falls short:

-– Pricier than Jobber, especially noticeable for small shops
+– Pricier than Jobber, especially for small shops

 – More complex to set up and train staff on